 I tried explaining what it is I do to him and he was very skeptical about it (what else is new?) and insecure, as he spent all that time in medical school and in practice to have someone like me come along and do what MD’s and tests normally do, but in seconds and totally non-invasive.

 While my medical disclosures to Jodie did not end our relationship, her anorexia and bulimia eventually did.
 Sad, as we did get along so very well and my being a medical intuitive didn’t seem to drive her away from me at all.
 Her emotional problems and GI disorders did.

 In early 1992 I met a stunning girl named Judy through common friends and we began dating.
-Judy looked very much like a shorter version of the actress Joan Severance.
+Judy bore a striking resemblance to a shorter version of the actress Joan Severance.

 Everything was fine until I started sensing that her health took a rapid nose-dive.
 When I was around Judy I started feeling that her heart had a prolapsed mytral valve, that her upper lungs were starting to become impaired and that early menopause had started.
 When I mentioned this to Judy, she was totally unaware of what was going on, but as she starting to feel kind of weak and sick most of the time, so she went to get a full checkup.